Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in 2D bounded domains with ripped density and large initial data: Introduction

-with the lack of higher-order estimates for the density.
-Meanwhile, by the Hodge-type decomposition (see Lemma $\ref{Hodge}$), we isolate the ``bad" terms (divergence-free part) from $\nabla\mathbf{u}$.
-To be concrete, only partial information (curl-free part) from $\|\nabla\mathbf{u}\|_{L^p}$ can be combined with the bulk viscosity $\lambda$ to be controlled.
+Second, we have to use the Hodge-type decomposition, because only partial information (curl-free part) from $\|\nabla\mathbf{u}\|_{L^p}$ can be controlled in combination with the bulk viscosity $\lambda$.
+How to obtain the estimate for the divergence-free part is a core challenge.
 An important consideration is to avoid the occurrence of boundary integrals like

-with the lack of the information of bulk viscosity on $\mathcal{P}\mathbf{u}$.
-This also represents one of our primary objectives in \eqref{z3.32}, distinct from the whole-space case where integration by parts plays the primary role.
-More precisely (see \eqref{z3.32}), Poincar\'{e}'s inequality plays a critical role (in terms of reducing the power of $\lambda$) because
+without the information of bulk viscosity on the self-convection of $\mathcal{P}\mathbf{u}$.
+This also represents one of our primary objectives in \eqref{z3.32}, distinct from the half-plane case where integration by parts plays a crucial role.
+More precisely, if we turn our attention to the viscosity occurred in the effective viscous flux $F$, the Gagliardo--Nirenberg inequality yields that the term $P(\rho)-\bar{P}$ (or $P(\rho)-P(\tilde{\rho})$ in the half-plane case \cite{WWZ}) suppresses the power of $\lambda$ in the sense of

+For the domain bounded by a closed boundary, the Poincar\'{e} inequality yields uniform-in-$\lambda$ estimates: